 "The trick, William Potter, is not minding that it hurts." - Peter O'Toole as T. E. Lawrence, "Lawrence of Arabia"

-Many people start off their New Year with Resolutions, also known as Planning To Hate Yourself Later For Shit You Knew You'd Pull.
-Quite a few of these Lies revolve around physical fitness.
+Many people start off their New Year with Resolutions, also known as Planning To Hate Yourself Later For Shit You Knew You Wouldn't Do.
+Quite a few of these lies revolve around physical fitness.

 I'm going to workout every single day!
 No, you'll get sick or hurt yourself or have to work late, and you'll miss a day, and you'll Hate Yourself and give up.